-2022 The Cobalt Swap Agreement
+2022 Cobalt Swap

-In October 2022, Sherritt finalized the cobalt swap agreement ("Cobalt Swap") with its Cuban partners to recover \$368 million total outstanding Cuban receivables over five years beginning January 1, 2023.
-Under the agreement, the Moa Joint Venture will prioritize payment of dividends in the form of finished cobalt to each partner, up to an annual maximum volume of cobalt, with any additional dividends in a given year to be distributed in cash.
-All of the Cuban partner's share of these cobalt dividends, and potentially additional cash dividends, will be redirected to Sherritt as payment to settle the receivables until the annual minimum payment amount and cobalt dividend volume, including the collection of any prior year shortfalls, has been reached.
+In October 2022, Sherritt finalized the Cobalt Swap with its Cuban partners to recover \$368 million total outstanding Cuban receivables over five years beginning January 1, 2023.
+Under the agreement, the Moa Joint Venture prioritized payment of dividends in the form of finished cobalt to each partner, up to an annual maximum volume of cobalt, with any additional dividends in a given year to be distributed in cash.
+All of the Cuban partner's share of the cobalt dividends, and potentially additional cash dividends, will be redirected to Sherritt as payment to settle the receivables until the annual minimum payment amount and cobalt dividend volume, including the collection of any prior year shortfalls, has been reached.